CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ```

 #### What is a cursor in SQL?
 Why would you use one?
 A cursor is a temporary work area created in the system memory when a SQL statement is executed.
-A cursor contains information on a select statement and the rows of data accessed by it.
 This temporary work area is used to store the data retrieved from the database, and manipulate this data.
 A cursor can hold more than one row, but can process only one row at a time.
-The set of rows the cursor holds is called the active set.
 A database cursor can be thought of as a pointer to a specific row within a query result.
 The pointer can be moved from one row to the next.
-Depending on the type of cursor, you may be even able to move it to the previous row.

 #### What are database indexes?
 When to use?
 #### What are database transactions?
 When to use?
 #### What kind of database relations do you know?
 How to define them?
 **One-to-One:** A row in table A can have only one matching row in table B, and vice versa.
-This is not a common relationship type.

-**One-to-Many (or Many-to-One):** In this type of relationship, a row in table A can have many matching rows in table B, but a row in table B can have only one matching row in table A. This is the most common relationship type.
+**One-to-Many (or Many-to-One):** a row in table A can have many matching rows in table B, but a row in table B can have only one matching row in table A. This is the most common relationship type.

 **Many-to-Many:** a row in table A can have many matching rows in table B, and vice versa.
 A many-to-many relationship could be thought of as two one-to-many relationships, linked by an intermediary table.
 The intermediary table is typically referred to as a “junction table” (also as a “cross-reference table”).
 This table is used to link the other two tables together.
 It does this by having two fields that reference the primary key of each of the other two tables.